Meet Maurquez: 2023 and 2025 Scholar

 For his 2023 project, Maurquez volunteered to help other cancer survivors and families navigate the college admissions process and find scholarships.
 He started by creating a scholarship list of resources, and he’s presented to local high school students about the college admissions process.

-“Many survivors face unique challenges—whether that be academic or financial—that can make the transition to higher education more difficult,” Maurquez told us.
-“Through this initiative, I plan to work closely with high school counselors to provide tailored guidance to cancer survivors and their families.”
+“Many survivors face unique challenges—whether that be academic or financial - both making the transition to higher education more difficult,” Maurquez told us.
+“Through this initiative, I worked closely with high school counselors to provide tailored guidance to cancer survivors and their families.”

-Maurquez also plans to partner with local organizations and campus groups to host a community blood drive in the spring.
+Maurquez also plans to partner with campus groups to host a community blood drive in the spring of 2026.

 “Blood donations are a critical component of cancer treatment and research.
-I will work to raise awareness about the vital need for blood donations and organize events that make it easy for students to donate on campus,” said Maurquez.
+I will work to raise awareness about the vital need for blood donations and organize an event that makes it easy for students to donate on campus,” said Maurquez.